Understanding the Vendor Landscape Report

 How is this different?

-Traditional industry and market analyst firms focus on technology and process.
-They are good lagging indicators of the direction of a market.
+Traditional analyst firms focus on technology and process.
+They are also lagging indicators of the direction of a market.
 We take a forward-looking approach that focuses on the needs of companies and marketers — what the future holds, how to prepare for it, how you can grow as a company, and how to improve your brand to increase your competitive position.

 How We See the Market

-The vendor landscape report is not all-inclusive.
-It’s a measure of vendors we selected that have significant brand presence or potential.
+The vendor landscape report is not meant to be all-inclusive, but a measure of select vendors that have significant brand presence or potential.

-We included talent acquisition vendors based on any of the following criteria:
+Employee engagement vendors are included based on any of the following criteria:

 - The vendor’s presence and brand position in the North American market